ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter (not Plane or Rover).

-Fly to the target location using a `Spline path <https://en.wikipedia.org/wiki/Spline_%28mathematics%29>`__, then wait (hover) for specified time before proceeding to the next command.
+Fly to the target location using a `Spline path <https://en.wikipedia.org/wiki/Spline_%28mathematics%29>`__, then wait (hover) for a specified time before proceeding to the next command.

 The Spline commands take all the same arguments are regular waypoints (lat, lon, alt, delay) but when executed the vehicle will fly smooth paths (both vertically and horizontally) instead of straight lines.
-Spline waypoints can be mixed with regular straight line waypoints as shown in the screenshot below.
+Spline waypoints can be mixed with regular straight-line waypoints as shown in the screenshot below.

 **Command parameters**